This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Estimate before the permit-file pull

 Delaware quote conversations get more real once you know whether the DNREC report trail is usable and whether a county building-permit handoff changes the septic path.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.